Faculty Merit Award Guidelines

 - Departmental service

-- Contributions to the university's mission as a Jesuit institution
+- Contributions to the University's mission as a Jesuit institution

-- Contributions to diversity, equity, and inclusion
+- Contributions to inclusive excellence

 - Positive involvement in student life and activities